pystol/pystol-docs/docs/usage.md

 New
 {: .label .label-green }

-How to use the web UI.
+The easiest way to explore the Web interface is to connect to the [hosted service](https://try.pystol.org)

 ---